magicspon/spon-ui/README.md

 ## Static Builds

-To create a static site from fractal components create a “pages” directory in the fractal templates directory.
+To create a static site from fractal, create a “pages” folder in the fractal templates directory.

-As with all fractal files, each page will need a unique name.
+As with all fractal components, each page will need a unique name.

 Create a /file/.config.js file for each page